tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 `"pubkey"` must be a valid public key generated with Tauri's CLI [above](#signing-updates).

-`"dialog"` if present must ba a boolean.
+`"dialog"` if present must be a boolean.
 By default it's set to true.
 If enabled, updater [events](#events) will be disabled as the built-in dialog handles everything.
 If you need custom events, you must turn off the built-in dialog.

 ### `installMode` on Windows